JavaScript API reference

 BrevoConversations('openChat'[, focus])

 Expands the chat window.
-Works both on desktop and mobile devices.
+Works on both desktop and mobile devices.

 expandWidget